mhhollomon/yalr/docs/template_data.md

-# JSON Data structure for the code template
+# JSON Data structure for the code templates

 This document describes the layout of the JSON data used in the generating the code.

 ## Overview

 The [inja](https://pantor.github.io/inja/) templating engine is used to render the final code.
 Inja uses JSON data - using the [nlohmann/json](https://github.com/nlohmann/json) library - to hold the values that will be inserted into the template.

-The main template resides in src/include/template.hpp.
+The code is broken up into a several different templates.
+All reside in the `src/include/templates` directory.

+- preamble  : stuff before the lexer
+- lexer     : The lexer itself
+- parser    : each algorithm (slr, clr, lalr) has its own template.
+- postlude  : Anything that is needed after the parser.
+- main_func : The definition of `main()`.
+Only applied if the user requested it.

 ## Data Layout